 Sign no. 4: Worldly Sorrow

-However, this is where can see the difference of the sorrow felt by Judas from the sorrow felt by Peter.
+However, this is where can see the difference between the sorrow felt by Judas from the sorrow felt by Peter.
 Both disciples betrayed Christ – one by selling Christ out and the other denying Him multiple times.

 Lesson: While it is true that sin separates us from God, we need to realize that instead of running away from God, we need to run toward Him.
 We need to seek God’s forgiveness and repent of our sins.
-As long as we are sorry for our sins, repented of them, and produce the fruits of repentance, then God is gracious enough always to forgive us.
+As long as we are sorry for our sins, repented of them, and produce the fruits of repentance, then God is always gracious enough to forgive us.

 Sign no. 5: Selfishness

 Judas had the wrong motive and heart when answering Christ’s calling.
-His ulterior motive in joining Christ’s group might be to take advantage of the growing influence of Jesus.
-He thought that Christ would rule during His first coming and be part of Christ’s circle will ensure him of a high position.
+His ulterior motive in joining Christ’s group might be to take advantage of the growing influence of Yahshua.
+He thought that Christ would rule during His first coming and be part of Christ’s circle will ensure him a high position.